-I am a film maker, self shooting PD and journalist based in Oxford, UK.
-I have made films for a wide variety of clients, including the BBC, Al Jazeera, Channel 4 News, UNHCR and the ICRC.
+I am a journalist and self-shooting PD based in Oxford, UK.
+I have made films for a wide variety of clients, including Channel 4, the BBC, Al Jazeera and Channel 4 News.

 From May 2013 until February 2015 I was the South East Asia TV correspondent for Agence France Presse.
 During this time I covered the coup in Thailand, the conflicts in Gaza and Ukraine, as the well as the football World Cup in Brazil.

 Before moving to Bangkok I spent three years in Nairobi, covering the biggest news stories across Africa, from the wars in Congo and Somalia, to the African Cup of Nations in Equatorial Guinea.
 Although I was working mainly for AFP, I also reported live for Sky News, France 24, CBC and numerous other radio stations.
 Alongside these, I worked for Channel 4 News and made films for various NGOs, including Action Aid's television commercials in Haiti, Myanmar and Afghanistan.